The PKG® system

-The PKG® provides objective, ambulatory, continuous assessment of motor complications associated with movement disorders including:
+The PKG® system provides objective, ambulatory, continuous assessment of motor complications associated with movement disorders including:

 - Assessment of bradykinesia, dyskinesia and tremor